BritishGeologicalSurvey/etlhelper/README.md

 calling this function manually, users can create a base insert query that can be extended with clauses such as `ON CONFLICT DO NOTHING`.

+NOTE: the `load` function uses the first row of data to generate the list of column for the insert query.
+If later items in the data contain extra columns, those columns will not be inserted and no error will be raised.

 As `generate_insert_query` creates SQL statements from user-provided input, it checks the table and column names to ensure that they only contain valid characters.